tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   don't restart application directly (as described above) - using edeliver tasks or application commands.

-  when stopping application service unit enters failed state (because process exits) but doesn't become active again when application is started - as a result all logs are written to EVM log file instead of systemd journal.
+  when stopping application directly service unit enters failed state (because process exits) but doesn't become active again when application is started - as a result all logs are written to EVM log file instead of systemd journal.

   if you still stopped application manually stop it again using systemd command to make systemd aware of state change.